MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/entities.md

 These entities would be their own classes in the game, and each instance would require little or no setup beyond instantiation.

-# General vs. Specific Entity Types
+## General vs. specific entity types

 One of the first questions faced by game developers using an entity system is how much to generalize their entities.
 The most specific of implementations would define classes for every type of entity, even if they differ by few characteristics.
 More general systems will combine groups of entities into one class, and allow instances to be customized.